burriach/edlab/content/home/welcome.md

 <br>

-The main aim of the **Elemental Diversity and Macroecology (EDM)** research group is to investigate how the elemental composition of organisms determines how they are and how they function: from individuals to ecosystems and from local to global scales.
+The main aim of the **Elemental Diversity and Macroecology (EDM)** research team is to investigate how the elemental composition of organisms determines how they are and how they function: from individuals to ecosystems and from local to global scales.